ssrpsx/n7-horror-game/README.md

 Waiting for development

 ## 📦 Build
-Coming soon to Android via Google Play!
+Coming soon to Android on Google PlayStore!

 ---